 Approximately 65% of the sugar consumed worldwide is produced locally, with the international market for sugar amounting to approximately 54 million tonnes in the 2019/20 crop.
 Sugar trade among countries is robust and is shaped by trade regulations in individual countries.
-Brazil is the world's leading exporter of sugar accounting for 38% of global exports in the 2019/2020 crop year.
+Brazil is the world's leading exporter of sugar accounting for 39% of global exports in the 2020/21 crop season.
 In many cases, import and export figures are drastically impacted by trade policy and companies heavily reliant on exports may be forced to rapidly adjust their strategies.
 For example, in 2017, China imposed high tariffs on its major suppliers including Brazil.
 As a result, Brazilian sugar shipments to China fell by nearly 90%.
 In 2020, China is expected to pull back on tariffs which could allow for surplus production to be re-allocated.

 For commodities like sugar, the stock-to-use ratio measures the carryover stock from the previous year's crop as a percentage of the current year's consumption.
-The stock-to-use ratio for sugar has remained around 50% in recent years and is expected to have remained stable in the 2019/2020 crop year and to continue to remain stable in the 2020/2021 crop years.
+The stock-to-use ratio for sugar has remained between 40% à 50% in recent years and is expected to remain stable around 45% from the 2020/2021 to the 2022/2023 crop seasons (source: LMC, Sugar & Sweeteners Market Report, October 2021).